Skip to content

 In general, properties are more expensive in Germany than in South Africa, also when renting.
 Food and clothing prices depend a lot on where you are buying.
 Medical insurance is also more expensive in Germany,

-Here are some cost of living comparative sites to give you an idea:
+Here are some cost-of-living comparative sites to give you an idea:

 Medical